Zum Inhalt springen

 Flexible Scheduling

 Training is available as one- or multi-day workshops on-site or remotely via video conference.
-Remote sessions are conducted via Microsoft Teams, Google Meet or Zoom.
+Remote sessions run over common video conferencing tools.
 Dates are arranged to suit your team's availability.

 Group Size and Format